Superbstingray/DistanceCullingMirrors/README.md

   ## Usage
   Add this script to any existing mirror or use one of the included mirror prefabs.

- Setting the culling distance to 0 disables the culling behaviour.
+ Setting the culling distance to 0 will disable the culling behaviour.

 # Examples